delvtech/agent0/INSTALL.md

 python -m pip install --upgrade -r requirements.txt
 ```

-If you want to use the CI tools, such as run tests, check linting or types, build containers or documentation, then you must also install the dev packages:
+If you want to use the CI tools, such as run tests, check linting or types, build containers or documentation, then you must also [install Foundry](https://book.getfoundry.sh/getting-started/installation) and the dev packages:

 ```bash
 python -m pip install --upgrade -r requirements-dev.txt